mheydorn/Swing_Source_Code/README.txt

 	2. Install qt creator

+	3. Plug the sender into a usb port

-	3. Open MotorControl.pro with qt creator and press play
+	4. Open MotorControl.pro with qt creator and press play

 Special Notes: